-Muamba Chicken also known as Muamba de Galinha, is an aromatic Angolan Chicken Stew, flavored with garlic, chilli, vegetables and cooked in palm oil.
+Muamba Chicken also is known as Muamba de Galinha, is an aromatic Angolan Chicken Stew, flavoured with garlic, chilli, vegetables and cooked in palm oil.

-The chicken is first marinated with garlic, paprika and salt then seared with in palm oil.
-It is then simmered with all the other ingredients until the chicken is thoroughly cooked and the flavors come together.
+The chicken is first marinated with garlic, paprika and salt then seared within palm oil.
+It is then simmered with all the other ingredients until the chicken is thoroughly cooked and the flavours come together.